cjdbarlow/Part-One/valsalva_manoeuvre.md

-# Valsalva Manoeuvre
+# Valsalva Maneuvre

-> Explain the response of the circulation to situations such as ~~changes in posture haemorrhage, hypovolaemia, anaemia, intermittent positive pressure ventilation, positive end-expiratory pressure, and~~ the Valsalva manoeuvre.
+> Explain the response of the circulation to situations such as ~~changes in posture haemorrhage, hypovolaemia, anaemia, intermittent positive pressure ventilation, positive end-expiratory pressure, and~~ the Valsalva maneuvre.

 A Valsalva is forced expiration against a closed glottis.
 This can be achieved by increasing P<sub>AW</sub> to 40mmHg for 15 seconds.
 This increase in intrathoracic pressure alters many haemodynamic parameters.

 ##Phases
-A Valsalva manouvere consists of four phases:
+A Valsalva maneuvre consists of four phases:

 ###Phase I
 * P<sub>AW</sub> is increased to 40cmH<sub>2</sub>O, with a corresponding increase in P<sub>Thoracic</sub>